Community Food Skills Working Group

 - Create content for FoodFutures weekly food columns in the Lancaster Guardian, blogs and case studies.

-- Pilot and develop a long-term funding strategy for a community food magazine that facilitates citizen journalism and the telling of aspirational stories written and told by those with lived experience.
+- Pilot and develop a long-term funding strategy for THRIVE: North Lancashire’s community food magazine; facilitating citizen journalism and the telling of aspirational stories written and told by those with lived experience.

 Secure funding for the following long-term roles/projects